 Everyone crowded into the train station like sardines.
 “Alllllllll aboarrrd!”
 The conductor shouts.
 It rings through my head taking me back for a second to Model Ts chugging around, horse carriages pulling up to the station in a flurry of dust and activity while men in trousers, loose shirts, and hats lift trunks off of the carriage.
 Black coal smoke rises into the air, as the train is about to take off.
-I’m surrounded by steam engines, hard sided luggage, big trunks, and so many people.
+I’m surrounded by steam engines, hard-sided luggage, big trunks, and so many people.

 I’m jostled around out of my daydream and back to the present, as a woman with a latte pushes into me.
 Next, the person in front of me stops to take a picture with his smartphone as I swerve out of the way at the last minute.
-And soon the crowd pours out of the Anchorage station and onto the tracks.
+Soon the crowd pours out of the Anchorage station and onto the tracks.
 The times have changed, but I believe that the level of excitement and anticipation is the same as decades ago.

 There’s something exciting about boarding a train; the bustle, the sounds, the goodbyes, and the anticipation of what is to come.
-I clutch my camera as I step up onto the train excited to see the Alaskan landscape from a different perspective – a slow rolling one.
+I clutch my camera as I step up onto the train excited to see the Alaskan landscape from a different perspective – a slow-rolling one.

 My Secret Train Love

 But most importantly – I learned how to operate a train when I worked at Union Pacific.
 Yes, that’s right, I was a licensed train engineer.
-As a management employee I was required to get my train engineer and conductor license just in case the Union went on strike and they needed to put management to work to keep the railroad running.
+As a management employee, I was required to get my train engineer and conductor license just in case the Union went on strike and they needed to put management to work to keep the railroad running.

-But I left my UPRR hard hat in my storage unit along with my steel toed boots, and instead just had a camera with me for this trip.
+But I left my UPRR hard hat in my storage unit along with my steel-toed boots, and instead just had a camera with me for this trip.
 I wouldn’t be operating the train (or we’d all be in real trouble), I would be photographing the train and surrounding landscapes.

-Plus, it operates the last known flag-stop service in the US on their Hurricane Turn Line.
+Plus, it operates the last known flag-stop service in the US on its Hurricane Turn Line.
 Rather than making scheduled station stops, the Hurricane Turn Line passengers between Talkeetna and Hurricane can wave a white cloth anywhere along the route and the train will stop to pick them up.
 This is a crucial offering to locals living in the remote backcountry of Alaska; their lifeline in a way.

 Alaska Railroad Service

 As I walked up the stairs to the 2nd level to find my reserved seat, my car’s bartender greeted me.
 Yes, I had a railroad car bartender; I knew this was going to be a great day.
-I was traveling on Gold Star Class, and I wasn’t really sure what that meant – but apparently it meant that you had an open bar – and brunch.
+I was traveling on Gold Star Class, and I wasn’t really sure what that meant – but apparently, it meant that you had an open bar – and brunch.

 If you are going to ride the Alaskan Railroad, then try to splurge on the Gold Star Class.
 Normally I’m not a proponent of 1st class travel, but I’m making an exception for this – because it’s a train.
 The Gold Star Class cars were windowed dome cars, which gave you the best possible view.
 I imagined it was sort of like flying in Wonder Woman’s invisible plane.